Algae and Moss Control

 Vision Pond Dye Application

-Water your lawns deeply and infrequently with about an inch of water each week. and your body of water for any algae issues and apply your control products as needed.
-Make sure your pond or lawn is getting adequate attention so moss and algae do not creep back up.
+• Water your lawns deeply and infrequently, with about an inch each week. and your body of water for any algae issues, and apply your control products as needed.
+Ensure your pond or lawn gets adequate attention so moss and algae do not creep back up.

-To prevent algae, you can apply Vision Pond Dye to your pond.
-This product helps to discourage regrowth of algae and gives your water that clean blue color.
+• To prevent algae, you can apply Vision Pond Dye to your pond.
+This product helps discourage algae regrowth and gives your water a clean blue color.
 Apply at a rate of 1 quart per surface acre of water at a 5-foot average depth.

-Pour the appropriate amount of Vision Pond Dye in a bucket based on your calculations then pour the contents of the dye into the water and it will naturally permeate through the entire water body.
+• Pour the appropriate amount of Vision Pond Dye into a bucket based on your calculations, then pour the contents of the dye into the water, and it will naturally permeate through the entire water body.

 Key Takeaways